Clean Diesel Engine Research Laboratory

 Projects supported by governmental agencies:

-5. NSERC, "After-treatment Thermal management studies", and "Low Temperature Diesel Combustion Study via Time-resolved Direct Gas Sampling", and "Development of direct fuel injection technology based on piezo-ceramic actuation"
+4. NSERC, "After-treatment Thermal management studies" and "Low Temperature Diesel Combustion Study via Time-resolved Direct Gas Sampling"

 Clean Diesel Research Group